 What is CAPI (Conversion API)?

-CAPI (Conversion API) allows you to send conversion data directly from your server to Google, bypassing browser-based tracking entirely.
-Instead of relying on JavaScript tags that can be blocked, you upload conversion events via the Google Ads API.
+CAPI (Conversion API) allows you to send conversion data directly from your server to Google Ads, bypassing browser-based tracking entirely.
+Instead of relying on JavaScript tags that can be blocked by ad blockers, restricted by browser privacy settings, or broken by iOS restrictions, you upload conversion events via the Google Ads API after the sale has completed on your server.

 How It Works

-When a customer completes a purchase, your server sends the conversion data (GCLID, order value, timestamp) directly to Google Ads.
-This happens server-to-server, so ad blockers, cookie restrictions, and browser privacy settings don't affect it.
+When a customer completes a purchase, your server captures the GCLID (Google Click ID) that was stored at the point of ad click, then sends the conversion data — GCLID, order value, timestamp — directly to Google Ads via the API.
+This happens server-to-server, so ad blockers, cookie restrictions, and browser privacy settings do not affect it.

 CAPI vs Client-Side Tracking